Biden administration wants the finance sector to face up to climate risk

 The moves are designed to make people comfortable enough to invest private capital at levels that could rival or exceed federal climate spending.
 Deputy White House national climate adviser Ali Zaidi, who helped write a 2016 report outlining the climate change risks faced by the federal government, said in an interview that the government can use its leverage to make climate risks more obvious.

 ‘’The market is ready to differentiate based on exposures to climate risk,” Zaidi said.
-“And so that’s another place where the president ran on it, and has a conviction that by getting more of that data out there in a consistent and comparable way, you get the market what it needs to be able to differentiate based on exposure to climate related risks.”
+“And so that’s another place where the president ran on it, and has a conviction that by getting more of that data out there in a consistent and comparable way, you get the market what it needs to be able to differentiate based on exposure to climate-related risks.”

-There has been so much discussion about climate by financial regulators since Biden took office, “it’s frankly been difficult to keep up with the steady stream of policy developments in this area,” said Jack Lienke, regulatory policy director at the NYU School of Law’s Institute for Policy Integrity.
+There has been so much discussion about climate by financial regulators since Biden took office that it has “frankly been difficult to keep up with the steady stream of policy developments in this area,” said Jack Lienke, regulatory policy director at the NYU School of Law’s Institute for Policy Integrity.

 “Requiring disclosure of potential climate harms is, to be sure, no substitute for seeking to prevent those harms through greenhouse gas reductions, or for taking steps to protect vulnerable communities from climate effects,” Lienke said.
 “But it can inform those necessary efforts.”

 Some sectors, however, are likely to push back against efforts by the agencies.
-The fossil fuel industry has often challenged federal efforts to evaluate companies based on sustainability criteria often known as Environmental, Social, and Corporate Governance (ESG).
+The fossil fuel industry has often challenged federal efforts to evaluate companies based on sustainability criteria often known as Environmental, Social and Corporate Governance (ESG).

-“Our industry is ready to engage with the Biden administration in continuing our private-sector efforts to drive progress on ESG issues,” Aaron Padilla, manger of climate and ESG policy at the American Petroleum Institute, said.
-But he said that “any future regulatory actions must be workable for different industries, support access to capital for all sectors and allow for companies’ reporting to demonstrate the multiple pathways toward managing climate opportunities and risks, rather than a one-size-fits-all approach.”
+“Our industry is ready to engage with the Biden administration in continuing our private-sector efforts to drive progress on ESG issues,” said Aaron Padilla, manger of climate and ESG policy at the American Petroleum Institute.
+But he said that “any future regulatory actions must be workable for different industries, support access to capital for all sectors, and allow for companies’ reporting to demonstrate the multiple pathways toward managing climate opportunities and risks, rather than a one-size-fits-all approach.”

 The Trump administration issued two regulations aimed at blocking retirement plan advisers from weighing corporate environmental, social and governance factors when investing funds.
-On March 10, the Labor Department announced it would not enforce the rules.
-While it is not rescinding the rules at this point, the department said, it will “revisit” them.
+On March 10, the Labor Department announced that it would not enforce the rules.
+Although it is not rescinding the rules at this point, the department said, it will “revisit” them.

-Republicans have also voiced concerns about requiring private companies to evaluate their operations’ climate impacts or vulnerabilities.
-At a confirmation hearing earlier this month for Gary Gensler, a former Goldman Sachs executive who Biden has tapped to head the Securities and Exchange Commission, Sen. Patrick J. Toomey (R-Pa.) said that “the securities laws are not the appropriate vehicle to regulate climate change nor to correct racial injustice or intimidate companies regarding political spending.”
+Republicans have also voiced concerns about requiring private companies to evaluate their operations’ climate effects and vulnerabilities.
+At a confirmation hearing earlier this month for Gary Gensler, a former Goldman Sachs executive whom Biden has chosen to head the Securities and Exchange Commission, Sen. Patrick J. Toomey (R-Pa.) said that “the securities laws are not the appropriate vehicle to regulate climate change nor to correct racial injustice or intimidate companies regarding political spending.”

-But Gensler, a former CFTC chairman, made it clear he plans to make climate change a priority.
+But Gensler, a former CFTC chairman, made it clear that he plans to make climate change a priority.
 “Increasingly, investors really want to see — tens of trillion of dollars in assets behind it — climate risk disclosure,” he said at the March 2 hearing.

 Gensler told the senators that “issuers would benefit from such guidance.
 So, I think through good economic analysis, working with the staff, putting out to the public to get public feedback that is something the commission, if I’m confirmed, would work on.”